 On 7 September 2009, the International Co-Prosecutor filed two Introductory Submissions, requesting the Co-Investigating Judges to initiate an investigation concerning five suspected persons.
-These two submissions have been divided into what is known as Case files 003 and 004.
+These two submissions are divided into what is known as Case Files 003 and 004.

 On 16 August 2018, the Co-Investigating Judges issued two separate closing orders in the case against Ao An, due to a disagreement about whether Ao An is subject to the ECCC’s personal jurisdiction as a senior leader or one of the persons most responsible for crimes committed during the period of Democratic Kampuchea.

 The National Co-Investigating Judge was of the view that Ao An does not fall under the ECCC’s personal jurisdiction under either category and dismissed the case against Ao An for that reason.
 The International Co-Investigating Judge was of the view that Ao An is subject to the ECCC’s personal jurisdiction as one of the most responsible persons, and that there is sufficient evidence to indict him for the genocide of the Cham and crimes against humanity, as well as domestic offences under Cambodian law.

 The Co-Lawyers for Ao An and National Co-Prosecutor filed appeals against the International Co-Investigating Judge’s Closing Order (Indictment), whereas the International Co-Prosecutor filed an appeal against the National Co-Investigating Judge’s Closing Order (Dismissal).
 The Pre-Trial Chamber held three days of in camera hearings on the appeals against the closing orders on 19, 20 and 21 June 2019.